-Puerperal (postpartum) psychosis is less common and can develop in the first week, and up to 12 weeks, after childbirth.
-It involves having difficulties thinking clearly, extreme mood swings, seeing or hearing things that are not there (hallucinations), feeling everyone is against you (paranoia) and powerful delusions.
+Postnatal psychosis (also called postpartum or puerperal psychosis) is less common than postnatal depression and can develop in the first week, or up to 12 weeks, after childbirth.
+It involves having difficulties thinking clearly, extreme mood swings, seeing or hearing things that are not there (hallucinations), feeling everyone is against you (paranoia) and powerful delusions (beliefs that clearly conflict with reality).
 This is a medical emergency and a doctor should be contacted immediately.

 Postnatal depression and fathers

 Postnatal depression is not limited to mothers.
 Fathers can have postnatal depression too, either along with their partner’s postnatal depression or by themselves.

 Help and support

 If you or someone you know is showing signs of postnatal depression, there are a number places you can go for help:

 Learn more here about the development and quality assurance of healthdirect content.